anttijuu/PluginDllDemo/README.md

 ## TODO

-* Works on macOS and Ubuntu, check that also works on Windows
+* Works on macOS and Ubuntu, check that also works on Windows.
+In Win 10 with Visual Studio dev tools should be easy since Visual Studio nowadays support bash shells and importing cmake files.
 * Perhaps create an unit test framework for the library and server and forget the client; use Catch or something.
 * Also demonstrate static libraries?